okgrow/analytics/README.md

 ### Page views

 Compatible with either IronRouter or FlowRouter (even pre-2.0 FlowRouter), this package will log page views automatically.
+For FlowRouter, the page is logged with the follow parameters:

+ * `path`: path part of the URL
+ * `title`: the page's title, as specified by the route
+ * `url`: hostname + path
+ * `name`: route name if set, otherwise equivalent to `path`
+ * `search`: the URL's query string, if provided. blank otherwise
+ * `referrer`: hostname + old path, if coming from a previous route

 To manually log a page view: `analytics.page('page name')`